 JJ was the recipient of the University of Toronto’s “Graduate Award for Scholarly Achievement in the Area of Gender-Based Violence” in the 2018-19 school year, awarded to one graduate student across U of T’s three campuses.
 Their doctoral research was also funded by two Ontario Graduate Scholarships, a University of Toronto Graduate scholarship, and numerous other awards and grants.
 They were also nominated for the “Teaching Assistant Teaching Excellent Award” in both 2019 and 2020 by their students.

-She is a member of the national working group to end GBV at post-secondary institutions as part of the Canadian Federal government’s project, “Courage to Act: Addressing & Preventing Gender-Based Violence on Post-Secondary Campuses.”
-Read her guest blogs titled, “Factoring Survivors In: A Tool for Making Consent Education Trauma-informed” and “Building Consent Culture and Collective Care Through the Principles of Disability Justice.”
+She has done extensive work as a member of the national working group to end GBV at post-secondary institutions as part of the Canadian Federal government’s project, “Courage to Act: Addressing & Preventing Gender-Based Violence on Post-Secondary Campuses.”
+Read her guest blogs titled “Factoring Survivors In: A Tool for Making Consent Education Trauma-informed” and “Building Consent Culture and Collective Care Through the Principles of Disability Justice.”

 Wright, J. and E. Greenberg.
 “Non-binary youth and binary sexual consent education: Unintelligibility, disruption and possibility.”
 Sex Education.
 Find it here.